nivi1501/ESL/README.md

+# Appendix
+Please refer to the attached PDF for detailed descriptions of the derivations used in the paper.

 # Cache Based Side Channel Attacks
-This webpage presents a curated list of papers in the field of side channel attacks, countermeasures and counterattacks.
+This section presents a curated list of papers in the field of side channel attacks, countermeasures and counterattacks.
 ## References
 ### Side Channel Attacks
 1. Gruss, D., Spreitzer, R., & Mangard, S. (2015).
 Cache Template Attacks: Automating Attacks on Inclusive {Last-Level} Caches.
 In 24th USENIX Security Symposium (USENIX Security 15) (pp. 897-912).
 [Link](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/gruss)